craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-0.rst

 #.
 Change the date pattern from ``MM/dd/yyyy HH:mm:ss`` to ``yyyy-MM-dd'T'HH:mm:ss.SSSX``, when parsing a ``_dt`` field extracted from the content model
    (make sure ``<disableFullModelTypeConversion>`` is set as true, which the script should have done automatically).

-After you've made any necessary changes, commit them.
+After you've made any necessary changes, commit them by doing ``git add .`` and then ``git commit -m "Manual changes for migration"``.

 ^^^^^^^^^^^^^^^^^^^^^
 Run the Import Script